jlan84/sql-assignment/sprint.md

 2. Now do this for each meal type.

-Create a group by meal type with an average price per meal type.
+You should `GROUP BY` meal type and output an average price per meal type.

 Your output should look like this: